pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Charts.md

 ## Chart life cycle

-It could be helpful to listen when the lifecycle of charts instances is changing, without activating a plugin to all charts, avoiding that someone can activate or deactivate the plugins, programmatically.
+It could be helpful to listen when the life cycle of charts instances is changing, without activating a plugin to all charts, avoiding that someone can activate or deactivate the plugins, programmatically.

-For this reason, a life cyle listener interface has been implemented in order to be able to catch when a chart has been created and/or destroy, and when is configured.
+For this reason, a life cycle listener interface has been implemented in order to be able to catch when a chart has been created and/or destroy, and when is configured.

 The interface [ChartsLifecycleListener](https://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/ChartsLifecycleListener.html) is the following: